 You may have other legal rights which may be more appropriate for you.
 Such as:

 - Any rights you have in relation to payment of the loan under an insurance policy;

 - A reduction to the loan on the basis that you were ‘overcommitted’.

 An entitlement to a temporary or permanent disability payment or other compensation for an injury or unfair dismissal A financial counsellor will be able to assist you in obtaining legal advice if it appears you have other rights.
 You must act quickly as time limits apply.

 Informing your lender or lessor

 If you don’t think you can meet your repayments under your loan or lease you have the right to inform the lender or lessor of your difficulties.
 It is best to notify the lender or lessor in writing so that you can keep a copy of your notification and produce it as evidence if necessary.
-See our template letter for credit here and for consumer leases here.
+See our template letters below.

 The lender or lessor must then respond to this information and work with you to assist you in overcoming your repayment difficulties by, for example, changing the repayments in some way, stopping the repayments for a period of time or changing your obligations under the contract in a way that will assist you to repay the loan.